 Tracey Dorow was named head coach of the Valparaiso women's basketball program in April of 2012.
-She enters her third season with the Crusaders.
+She enters her third season with a 17-45 record at the helm of the Crusader basketball program.
+For her career, Dorow is 249-208.

 Dorow arrived at Valpo after spending 14 seasons as the head coach at Ferris State University, guiding the Bulldogs to four NCAA Division II Tournament appearances, two Great Lakes Intercollegiate Athletic Conference (GLIAC) North Division championships, and four 20-win seasons.